Caring for the newborn baby’s umbilical cord stump is one of the scariest things for new parents.

 Here are some useful tips on how to care for the umbilical stump:

-- Keep the area around the base of the stump clean and dry.
+Keep the area around the base of the stump clean and dry.
+If you need to clean the area around the cord stump, use a sponge or a cotton swab.

-- Either way you choose, make sure to allow adequate air circulation by dressing your baby in loose fitting clothing during this time.
+Make sure to allow adequate air circulation by dressing your baby in loose-fitting clothing during this time.
 It is also important to fold down the front of your baby’s diaper or use newborn diapers with a cutout for the umbilical cord.
 This keeps urine away from the site and prevents infection.

-- Don’t be scared if you find a little bit of blood on your baby’s diaper or clothes, a littel bit if bleading is normal.
+Don’t be scared if you find a little bit of blood on your baby’s diaper or clothes, a little bit of bleeding is normal.

 Signs Of Infection